Turkish Cypriot State: Law of necessity

 Since the implementation of the Annan Plan was dependent on its approval by both communities, Greek-Cypriots and Turkish-Cypriots were aware before the referendum that the rejection of the United Nations' Plan by one side would make it null and void and the status quo ante in the Cyprus Island would continue.
 Turkish Cypriots voted for the Plan whereas Greek Cypriots rejected it.
 The United Nations' 2004 plan, according to its own terms, became null and void.
 By the rejection of the plan, the establishment of a new state of affairs in the Island and the termination of the existing situation was prevented.

 Though the United Nations' plan failed, it has some consequences in favor of Turkish Cypriots and their administration via "law of necessity" according to international law.
 After the referendum, most of the major international organisations (EU, UN via UN SG, OIC etc.) declared support to Turkish Cypriots.

 Northern Cyprus started to become member of international organizations under the name "Turkish Cypriot State".
 It is under this name that the Organisation of Islamic Cooperation and the Economic Cooperation Organization recognises the Turkish Republic of Northern Cyprus.

 Turkish Cypriot State in Organisation of Islamic Countries

-In June 2004, Northern Cyprus became an observer member of Organisation of Islamic Countries (OIC) under the name "Turkish Cypriot State".
-According to OIC, the settlement to the Cyprus Dispute is based on the inherent constitutive power of the Greek Cypriot and Turkish Cypriot peoples, their political equality and co-ownership of the Cyprus Island.
+In June 2004, Northern Cyprus became an observer member of the Organisation of Islamic Countries (OIC) under the name "Turkish Cypriot State".
+According to the OIC, the settlement to the Cyprus Dispute is based on the inherent constitutive power of the Greek Cypriot and Turkish Cypriot peoples, their political equality and co-ownership of the Cyprus Island.